zontara/react-native-markdown-display/README.md

 import React from 'react';
 import { SafeAreaView, ScrollView, StatusBar, Text } from 'react-native';

-import Markdown, { MarkdownIt } from 'react-native-markdown-display';
+import Markdown, { MarkdownIt }from '@ronradtke/react-native-markdown-display';

 const copy = `
 # This heading will show with formatting